Estimate Time6 min

 If you prepare your return using tax software or the IRS’s Free File, check a box and select the standard deduction.
 If a tax preparer files your taxes, let them know you’d like to take the standard deduction and they’ll handle this calculation for you.
 Don’t be surprised if they ask you about potential itemized deductions.
 It’s part of their job to help you avoid common tax pitfalls, such as taking the standard deduction when itemizing could lower your tax bill more.

-After you file using the standard deduction, you won’t need any backup receipts.
-If you itemize, however, keep your proof of payments in case of an IRS audit.
+When you file using the standard deduction, you don’t need any backup receipts.
+If you itemize, however, you should keep your proof of payments in case of an IRS audit.
 The IRS suggests taxpayers hold on to their receipts for 3 to 7 years, depending on their situation.

 Expecting a tax refund?
 Try fueling your goals